June 27, 2016

 The Academy also strongly encourages CMS to allow MNT and Diabetes Self-Management Training (DSMT) be allowed on the same date of services as a CPIA.
 Current regulations around these services are another example of a serious disconnect between theory in this set of proposed rules and other current regulatory constraints.
 Several activities under the proposed CPIA inventory subcategories of Care Coordination and Beneficiary Engagement incentivize self-management services, which by definition includes DSMT.
 Existing Medicare regulations do not allow DSMT and MNT to be provided on the same date of service, thus burdening quality and access to care and creating undue hardships for persons with diabetes.
 Many Medicare beneficiaries forgo necessary DSMT and MNT care because they cannot schedule services on the same day.
 CMS has cited the dual positive impact of both DSMT and MNT Medicare services for qualifying individuals with diabetes, and has acknowledged data indicating that, "provision of both Medicare benefits may be more medically effective for some beneficiaries than receipt of just one of the benefits."
 MNT and DSMT are distinct from each other, but are both necessary for improved beneficiary health outcomes.
 Further, same day provision allows for more effective multidisciplinary care.15 A regulatory change would allow beneficiaries to consolidate often-difficult and increasingly expensive trips to ambulatory care settings to receive care.

 The current regulation limiting same day DSMT/MNT services creates burdensome impediments to quality patient-centered care and increases health care costs.
-Associated diabetes education and disease management by non-physician providers saves money and decreases healthcare utilization.16 Compared with no prevention, self-management reduces a high-risk person's 30-year chances of getting diabetes by 11 percent, the chances of a serious complication by 8 percent and the chances of dying of a complication of diabetes by 2.3 percent.17 With the flexibility of having both services available on the same day, the likelihood of beneficiaries maintaining their appointments will increase.
+Associated diabetes education and disease management by non-physician providers saves money and decreases healthcare utilization.16 Compared with no prevention, self-management reduces a high-risk person's 30-year chances of getting diabetes by 11%, the chances of a serious complication by 8% and the chances of dying of a complication of diabetes by 2.3%.17 With the flexibility of having both services available on the same day, the likelihood of beneficiaries maintaining their appointments will increase.
 Preventive self-management, combined with reduced numbers of no-shows and lost days from work and school will result in significant cost savings to the health care system.

 CMS seeks public comments on two additional subcategories for future consideration: